|Semester 1, 2021 Online|

 This Masters level course is designed to facilitate synthesis of knowledge from previous studies as the basis for addressing the learning needs of the student, through a learning contract based on an identified area of professional interest to the student.

-This course is based on a negotiated learning contract between students and the course leader.
+This course is based on a negotiated learning contract between students and their supervisor.
 The learning contract requires that students draw on their previous learning and identify their current learning needs.
-The students, in consultation with the course leader will agree upon learning objectives, available resources, learning processes and methods of evaluation.
+To undertake the learning project students will develop learning objectives and a project plan.
+The students, in consultation with their supervisor will agree upon learning objectives, available resources, learning processes and methods of evaluation.

 Text and materials required to be purchased or accessed